kzkysdjpn/rtsp-server/README.md

 [Live-Reporter](http://kzkysdjpn.mydns.jp/index.html?LANG=en) is live streaming from smartphone camera.
 The application supports for iOS and Android.

-In addition, You should then be able to play that stream with any decent media player.
+You can play the RTSP stream directly by any decent media player.
 Just point it at rtsp://12.34.56.78/abc

 # Directory